heimrichhannot/contao-quiz-bundle/README.md

 ![alt_answer](/docs/screenshot-add-answer.png)

 ### Adding answer description to answer
-If you want to explain why the answer is whether correct or false, just simply add a description to the answer.
+If you want to explain why the answer is either correct or false simply add a description to the answer.
 Otherwise there will just stand correct or false as solving.
 ![alt answerDescription](/docs/screenshot-add-answer-description.png)

 ### InsertTags